Long Beach Nursing Home Abuse Lawyer

 Financial abuse is any use of an elderly person’s assets without their consent.
 Coercion to consent is not consent.
 Cashing checks without permission, stealing money or property, manipulating them into giving away items or money, having them sign papers to change their power of attorney, and coercing them into signing a new will are all forms of financial abuse.
 In a nursing home setting this may look like property or cash that’s missing.
 Financial abuse can be overt such as stealing a wedding ring or cash.

-This type of abuse can also be more subtle.
+This type of elder abuse can also be more subtle.
 A staff member who tells their woes to the patient and manipulates them into providing a gift or a loan to “help” may be an example of such financial abuse.
 Best practice is not to keep anything valuable in a facility.
 If there is an item of value, such as a wedding ring, take detailed pictures and make sure it’s on the written inventory that you provide to the facility.
 Keep a copy of the inventory for your records along with a current appraisal.
 If you suspect any type of financial abuse, report it to law enforcement immediately.
 Do not wait for the facility to conduct their own internal investigation.

 Although less common, sexual abuse does happen.
 Signs of sexual abuse include infections, pain when sitting or walking, bruising on the inner thighs or buttocks, bruising around the chest area, and bruising that could indicate the signs of restraints.
 For cognitively impaired women, resisting incontinence care can be a sign as well, if it’s a new behavior.

-California Nursing Home Laws
+What are California Nursing Home Laws?